lambda-dom/trisagion/docs/readme.md

     pure (x, y)
 ```

 which is equal to `p` only if running `p` is idempotent.
-For the converse,
+For the other direction,

 ```haskell
 unzip . uncurry zip (p, q)